h-albert-lee/what-I-read-2023/README.md

 Does Synthetic Data Generation of LLMs Help Clinical Text Mining?(ArXiv 2023)

-Language is not all you need : Aligning perception with lanugage models (ArXiv 2023)
+Language is not all you need : Aligning perception with language models (ArXiv 2023)

 ChatGPT outperforms crowd-workers for text-annotation tasks (ArXiv 2023)